kptdev/kpt/site/guides/namespace-provisioning-ui.md

 # Namespace provisioning example using UI

-In this guide, we will use the package orchestration UI to:
+In this guide, we will use the Config as Data UI to:

 - Register blueprint and deployment repositories
 - Create a `kpt` package from scratch in blueprint repo